kenneth-liang/SeatCheck/README.md

 ### Code Snippets

 When retrieving all the restaurants for search, Seat Check uses ```fetchRestaurants``` RESTful call to populate the initial restauranants.
-Upon clicking "Let's Go" (on the home page) or changing location (in the map view), the application then uses ```searchRestaurants``` Restful call to retrieve the restaurants matching the search criteria.
+Upon clicking "Let's Go" (on the home page) or changing location (in the map view), the application then uses ```searchRestaurants``` RESTful call to retrieve the restaurants matching the search criteria.
 Once the user clicks on the restaurant, another call is made using ```fetchRestaurant``` to retreive the information that populates the show page.

 ```javascript